 Benefits are available to support unpaid carers.
 Whether you’re an unpaid carer or work in a healthcare profession, you may also be eligible for a personal loan.
 Whilst loans should always be approached with caution, you may find that an affordable loan can help tide you over in times of sudden expenses.

-As Salad Money, it’s our goal to put an end to toxic lending and ensure NHS staff, public workers, and carers can take out fair, ethical loans.
+As Salad Money, it’s our goal to put an end to toxic lending and ensure key workers can take out fair, ethical loans.
 You can apply for a Salad Money loan of up to £1000.
 Why not learn more about our easy open-banking loans and apply here?